 - received a failing grade for the course.

-Exam Structure and Content
+Test Structure and Content

-All Spanish EM exams include the following six (6) sections: listening comprehension, vocabulary, grammar, culture, reading comprehension, and writing.
-The content included in each section is relevant to the specific chapters covered in the courses' textbook (¡Arriba! for 1000-level Spanish courses and Día a día for SPAN 2202).
-Each course-level Spanish EM exam is designed using the following textbooks and chapters:
+All Spanish and Portuguese EM tests include the following six (6) sections: listening comprehension, vocabulary, grammar, culture, reading comprehension, and writing.
+The content included in each test is relevant to the specific chapters covered in the course levels' textbook (¡Arriba!
+7th edition for 1000-level Spanish courses, Día a día for SPAN 2202, and Ponto de encontro, 2nd edition for all 1000 level Portuguese courses).

-- SPAN 1101: Chapter 1-4 (¡Arriba!)
+- SPAN 1101: Chapters 1-4 (¡Arriba!)

-- SPAN 1102: Chapter 5-8 (¡Arriba!)
+- SPAN 1102: Chapters 5-8 (¡Arriba!)

-- SPAN 1155: Chapter 1-8 (¡Arriba!)
+- SPAN 1155: Chapters 1-8 (¡Arriba!)

-- SPAN 1103: Chapter 9-12 (¡Arriba!)
+- SPAN 1103: Chapters 9-12 (¡Arriba!)

-- SPAN 2202: Chapter 4-6 (Día a día)
+- SPAN 2202: Chapters 4-6 (Día a día)